 The unit also contains extensive lesson activities, assessment suggestions, resources, and ideas for extending the lessons.

-Antía Veres Gesto, a student of translation at the University of Vigo in Spain, tells us that Kate Chopin's The Awakening has been translated into Galician.
+Laurie Gardner in Bucksport, Maine, tells us that Kate Chopin's The Awakening has been translated into Swedish.

 Kate Chopin House Photos and Drawings at the Library of Congress